elbydata/imgo/README.md

 # IMGO

-## Compile, Process, and Augment Image Data
+## Compile, Process, Balance, and Augment Image Data

 This library is designed to facilitate the preprocessing phase of image classification projects.